-Domino's delivers Street-beating sales and profit
+Domino's international sales miss estimates, shares slide

 3 Min Read

-The company's supply chain revenue, through which it supplies franchisees ingredients and equipment and accounts for almost 67 percent of total revenue, rose 15 percent to $390.1 million.

-The company's results are in contrast to Yum Brands Inc's (YUM.N) Pizza Hut division, which has been struggling to deliver same-store sales growth for four quarters.
+(Reuters) - Domino's Pizza Inc (DPZ.N) reported quarterly international same-restaurant sales that fell short of analysts' estimates, overshadowing strength in the United States and sending its shares down almost 10 percent in morning trading on Tuesday.

-Domino's international same-store sales rose by 2.6 percent, but was below the company's expectations, Chief Executive J. Patrick Doyle said in a statement.
-Analysts polled by Consensus Metrix had expected international same-restaurant sales to rise 5 percent.
+Domino's international same-store sales rose only 2.6 percent, almost half the 5 percent growth analysts estimated in a Consensus Metrix poll.

+Sales in some international markets were challenging in the second quarter, Domino's Chief Financial Officer Jeffrey Lawrence said on a conference call, adding the dollar's strength, particularly against the British pound, also reduced international royalty revenues.

+The average value of the dollar against a basket of major currencies had risen almost 4 percent in the quarter ended June 18, compared with the year-earlier period.

+Chief Executive Patrick Doyle said issues in the international business were "easily categorized as correctable."

-In the United Kingdom, where its franchise Domino's Pizza Group Plc (DOM.L) is the country's biggest pizza delivery firm, like-for-like sales growth in the first half of the year was much lower than last year, sending the franchise's shares tumbling 8 percent on Tuesday.
+The company's franchise, Domino's Pizza Group Plc (DOM.L), UK's biggest pizza delivery firm, said on Tuesday its like-for-like sales growth in the first half of the year was lower than a year earlier.

-Weakness in its international business sent shares of Domino's down 1.9 percent in premarket trade on Tuesday.
+Domino's weak international results were in contrast to those of rival McDonald's Corp (MCD.N), which reported better-than-expected sales across all geographies and highlighted strength in UK, China and Japan.

 Net income rose to $65.7 million, or $1.32 per share, in the quarter ended June 18, from $49.3 million, or 98 cents per share, a year earlier.